U.S. judge blocks Medicaid work requirements in New Hampshire

 The ruling came in a lawsuit by four New Hampshire residents who alleged HHS had not followed proper rulemaking procedures in approving the state’s plan.
 The proposal required a waiver from HHS of requirements under the joint federal-state Medicaid program.

-HHS approved the states’ projects as part of a push to put a conservative stamp on Medicaid, which expanded in 36 states following the 2010 passage of the Affordable Care Act, popularly known as Obamacare.
+HHS approved the states’ projects as part of a push to put a conservative stamp on Medicaid, which expanded in 36 states following the 2010 passage of the Affordable Care Act, popularly known as Obamacare after former Democratic President Barack Obama.

+New Hampshire, which expanded Medicaid under the ACA in 2014, had sought HHS approval to require people receiving benefits to engage in at least 100 hours monthly of employment or other qualifying activities.

+HHS approved New Hampshire’s plan in November, finding the state’s proposal promoted Medicaid’s goals as it would improve its fiscal sustainability.